Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-uml-common/README.md

 Version 1.1: Fix some bugs in version 1.1.

 Version 1.2:
+-Support both uml and xml files as input.

 -Support the notification mapping.

 -Support the “support” and “condition” mappings.